Key Findings

 Distribution of FGM/C across Singapore

-There is no clear data to indicate the prevalence of female genital cutting (FGC) in Singapore, where, anecdotally, the practice appears to be limited to Muslims, including the Malay and Dawoodi Bohra communities.
+There are no clear data to indicate the prevalence of cutting in Singapore, where, anecdotally, the practice appears to be limited to Muslims, including the Malay and Dawoodi Bohra communities.
 According to Singapore’s 2020 census, Muslims comprise 15.6% of Singapore’s population (aged 15 and over).
 98.8% of Malays in Singapore identify as Muslim.
 A 2020 pilot study conducted by End FGC Singapore with Malay women living in Singapore found an FGC prevalence of 75%.

 Distribution of FGM/C across Singapore